 These are sentiments typical of men like Dr. Fuess, whose constricted vision of America and Americans in the mid-twentieth century carried forward the views of those who had earlier set a goal of "Americanization" for immigrants.

 “Everywhere and always, first and last, she has been the manly, straight-forward, sober, patriotic New England town,” Phillips Brooks (1835-1893) once said of Andover.
-The occasion was the dedication of Andover's Memorial Hall at South Church on May 30, 1873.
+The occasion was the dedication of Andover's Memorial Hall on May 30, 1873.
 It's a debatable line to be sure, not to mention one whose syntax makes contradictory use of both "she" and "manly."
 Dr. Fuess, nonetheless, quoted it in his town history.
 Later in Reverend Brooks's dedication speech, however, he expressed something I think we all can embrace, and Dr. Fuess quoted that, too.
 “It is truth that we want in every department of our life," said the great grandson of P.A.'s founder, Episcopal rector of Boston’s Trinity Church, and composer of O Little Town of Bethlehem.
 "In State and Church we need it, at home and on the street; in the smallest fashions and in the most sacred mysteries...
 When we have that, we shall have at least a solid basis of reality on which to build all future programs.”

 In subsequent posts I'll have more to say about Dr. Fuess's writings both about Andover the town and about P.A. i.e., An Old New England School*, published just a little over a century ago, in 1917.